ntop/ntopng/doc/src/basic_concepts/timeseries.rst

 has a high impact since there are many protocols and timeseries must be processed for each of them.

-It is possible to skip timeseries generation for a particular network interface from the interface settings page.
+It is possible to skip timeseries generation for a specific network interface from the interface settings page.
 By disabling timeseries generation on a network interface, no timeseries data will be written for the interface itself and for all the local hosts belonging to it.